 The estates will display three different styles: Prairie style (as an homage to Frank Lloyd Wright), modern and “Modernterranean,” which is a modern interpretation of Mediterranean style.

 “There will be no two homes the same side by side, so it really creates a natural-feeling neighborhood that is going to be absolutely awesome,” said Brendan Mann, president of The Solvere Group, which is taking care of the real estate sales on behalf of Five Star Development.

-The Palmeraie will have over 60 boutiques in the first phase.
-One of which will be Hermès’ first Arizona location; Fendi will also have a boutique.
+The Palmeraie will have over 60 boutiques in the first phase, one of which will be Hermès’ first Arizona location.
 The first phase will include up to 12 restaurants, which will include farm-to-table concepts and open air terraces.

 “(The shopping center) is about a lush, color-filled element of discovery,” Mann said.
 “The architecture has lots of different textures; there are different elevations for materials, and it really is going to be super green and filled with flowers… When you come to the Palmeraie, you’re going to get out of your vehicle, park it with the valet, get into the shopping area and every little corner is going to drive you further and further in because of something new to see.”

 Mann said the challenge is competing with Amazon and the world of online shopping.
 “They’ve got to create an experience that’s unique and fun,” he said.